wildtechgarden/dfd-multipass-vscode-instance/multipass-instance-creation/README.md

 instead of this instructional text.
 ```

+I recommend copy `vscode-dev.yaml` to `vscode-dev-secrets.yaml` so that
+the `.gitignore` in this repo will prevent storing the version that includes
+secrets.

 ### Note 2

 * For `-c 4` you may wish to adjust the 4 (number of CPU cores to give the